 Before I even start on this Healthy Chicken Enchilada Bake, let me tell you how much I love to my crock pot.
 It is a LIFESAVER.
 I cooked 4 pounds of chicken breast in it the other weekend, froze it, and was able to use it in these enchiladas.
 I just pulled it out of the freezer, popped it in the microwave and Boom!
 I had cooked chicken in no time.
-(Check out this post on tips for a no-fail method of storing chicken).

 Why I Love this Easy Enchilada Casserole

 Have you ever had one of those moments where you wonder "What should I cook for dinner tonight?"
 Story.of.my.life.
 Seriously, I cannot tell you how many times I've come home from work and wondered what I can cook that's easy to make.
 And healthy.

 That's why I love this easy chicken enchilada casserole.
 It requires 5 ingredients, a little mixing and that's it!
 They're almost too easy.
 Plus, I feel like making actual enchilada's is tedious.
 I don't love having to fill and roll individual tortillas to make enchiladas.
 I'd much rather combine it all in a pan and be done!
 Not to mention it's much less messy.
 Also, my husband loves them - he was literally asking me to make that 'cheesy enchilada bake stuff' the other night.
 Win-win!

 What makes this Enchilada Casserole Healthy?

 - They have black beans which are a great source of Fiber.
 This keeps things running smoothly through your digestive track.
 It also helps you feel full for longer.
 Find out more info on fiber from WebMD.

 - The avocado is a healthy fat (more on healthy fats here!).
 This is the best type of fat you want to eat.
 It helps to keep your body healthy and it great for your brain!